 This service operation notifies each NF Service Consumer that was previously subscribed to receiving notifications of registration/deregistration of NF Instances, or notifications of changes of the NF profile of a given NF Instance.
 The notification is sent to a callback URI that each NF Service Consumer provided during the subscription (see NFStatusSubscribe operation in 5.2.2.5).

+If the "SharedProfileDataSubscribe" feature is supported, this service operation may also be used to notify the shared NF profile changes in the NRF.

 5.2.2.6.2 Notification from NRF in the same PLMN

 The operation is invoked by issuing a POST request to each callback URI of the different subscribed NF Instances.